 The challenges for IT services marketing managers will be to facilitate sales growth and retain customers at the same time.
 This means that their focus will be on leads generation for customer acquisition and on customer retention at the same time.
 This means they will need one overall strategy for an enhanced customer experience all round.

-Priorities for IT services marketing in 2021
+Priorities for IT services marketing

 Digital commerce and digital marketing remained strong during the Pandemic and lock-down periods of 2020.
 There was little choice, it was the main marketing channel available.